deansher/slack-message-pipe/README.md

 ## Configuration

 You can configure many defaults and behaviors via configuration files.
-Configuration files must have the name `slack-message-pipe.ini` and can be placed in two locations:
+Configuration files must have the name `slack_message_pipe.ini` and can be placed in two locations:

 - home directory (home)
 - current working directory (cwd)

 You can also have a configuration file in both.
 Settings in cwd will overwrite the same settings in home.
 And calling this app with command line arguments will overwrite the corresponding configuration setting.

 Please see the master configuration file for a list of all available configuration sections, options and the current defaults.
-The master configuration file is `slack-message-pipe/slack-message-pipe.ini` in this repo.
+The master configuration file is `slack_message_pipe/slack_message_pipe.ini` in this repo.

 ## Limitations